Dreampunk: Early scene

 The early years of dreampunk revolved around various netlabels, which were the focal point of the community.
 With the adoption of Twitter messaging, net radio shows, and livestreamed festivals like SPF420, the newly formed group of artists were quick to connect with one another and subsequently release albums on each other's labels.

 One of dreampunk's earliest proprietors was No Problema Tapes, the cassette oriented label run by Pablo Salas and Gonzalo Silva.
 The label had early ties to vaporwave and drone music, but would eventually expand into the realm of dreampunk, releasing albums from some of the community's earliest artists (including Sangam, Renjā, and Origami Girl).
 On October 17, 2020, Remezcla reported that No Problema Tapes's headquarters had completely burned down.
 The label was able to resume operations with the help of a fundraiser, compilation album, and by outsourcing tape production to Canada's New Motion label.

 Following dreampunk's emergence on labels like Dream Catalogue, No Problema Tapes, BLCR Laboratories, House of the Leg, Virtual Dream Plaza, among others, artists from across the internet began using the term "dreampunk" interchangeably with "dream music".
-During this time, producers such as Remember, CHUNGKING MANSIONS, Facechain, KAGAMI Smile, and THUGWIDOW brought darker cinematic styles to the genre.
+During this time, producers such as Remember, Evryn, CHUNGKING MANSIONS, Facechain, KAGAMI Smile, and THUGWIDOW brought darker cinematic styles to the genre.

 In a period of growth, dreampunk artists such as 輕描淡寫 (QMDX) and Sangam were featured alongside Disasterpeace and Merzbow on the now-defunct label, BLUDHONEY RECORDS.
 In its prime, BLUDHONEY's focus on vinyl and cassettes brought a professional edge to the grassroots movement.
 Without warning, BLUDHONEY shut down in 2018.
 Some artists affected by the closure include Rashida Prime, QMDX, and the duo Kuroi Ame.
 These artists opted to release records on VILL4IN.
 They would then switch over to Kuroi Ame's PURE LIFE ЧЖ label, which released its first album in September 2018.

 The term dreampunk was fully adopted by the community following w u s o 命’s video essay, Dreampunk: The Soundtrack To Dreams, where he analyzed the history and stylistic features of the genre.
 In the late 2010s, glitch art became a prominent aesthetic for album covers, music videos, and visual albums, as was seen on emerging labels such as PURE LIFE ЧЖ and VILL4IN.
 During the worldwide COVID-19 lockdown, the genre experienced a resurgence in virtual music festivals, including performances by Livewire, PURE LIVE, and Enter The Void.